Workshop Cultivates Oklahoma Entrepreneurs

 Copyright © 2011, The Oklahoma Publishing Company

 Story authored by Tom Walker.
 Walker is president and CEO of i2E Inc., a nonprofit corporation that mentors many of the state’s technology-based startup companies. i2E receives state appropriations from the Oklahoma Center for the Advancement of Science and Technology.
-Contact Walker at i2E_Comments@i2E.org.
+Contact Walker at [email protected].

 DID YOU KNOW?
 Oklahoma State University was named by Princeton Review and Entrepreneur magazine as a 2011 top 25 school for graduate and undergraduate entrepreneurship programs.
 The University of Oklahoma ranked in the top 10 of the top 25 undergraduate list.